aKshayKadam03/product-hunt/README.md

 Product Hunt Alpha is a product research website where users can research products also add their own products.
 This was built as a construct week project by Masai School Students.

+#### Note : It takes a while to start the backend, please refresh after few seconds after first launch while watching the demo.
 [Live Demo](https://producthuntalpha.netlify.app/)

 ## Features